 lake Sorapis

 We continued our Dolomites trip towards Val Senales in South Tyrol, where we stayed 3 nights in a SLH property Goldene Rose Karthaus (booked with 17K Hyatt points).
-The hotel prices vary between $200-400 USD per night.
+Hotel prices vary between $200-400 USD per night (review).

-After concluding our Dolomites trip, we returned the car to Venice and took a flight to Frankfurt (stayed the night in the Hilton attached to the terminal) and rushed back early morning to take the Singapore airlines FRA-JFK first class flight.
+After concluding our Dolomites trip, we returned the car at Venice airport and took a flight to Frankfurt (stayed the night in the Hilton attached to the terminal) and returned early morning to take the Singapore airlines FRA-JFK first class flight.

 Singapore Airlines FRA-JFK First Class Flight

 Singapore’s first-class flight was undeniably the most exciting part of our inbound trip to the US.
-We were lucky to find 2 seats in first class when Singapore airlines released a massive award space earlier in the year.
-I won’t clog up the post about the Dolomites with flight pictures, but the flight experience is unbelievable, and we were wishing it was longer.
+We were lucky to find 2 seats in first class when Singapore airlines released a massive First Class award space earlier in the year.
+I won’t clog up the post about the Dolomites with flight pictures, but the flight experience was unbelievable, and we were wishing it was longer.

 Summary